roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

 ```

+### The Jump statements (BREAK, CONTINUE, RETURN)

 ### The BREAK Statement
+In java a `break` statement has 3 uses:
+ - It terminates a statement sequence in a switch.
+ - It can be used to exit a loop (the innermost loop).
+ - It can be used as a *civilized* form of the goto.
 The `break` statement transfers the flow of control to the enclosing statement.
  - If the break is specified without an optional label, it will terminate the nearest inner loop it is currently in the process of executing !
  - If the break is specified with a label, it will terminate a higher outer loop referenced by this label.

 ```java
 optionalLabel: while(condition) {